Greg Ciottone, MD

 Dr. Ciottone is a practicing Emergency Physician with more than 17 years experience in academic, clinical and international medicine.
 He is a recognized expert in Disaster Medicine and Emergency Management, international healthcare policy and infrastructure-building.

-Dr. Ciottone is a U.S. Board-Certified Emergency Physician and is an Assistant Professor of Medicine at Harvard Medical School, where he currently is the Chair of the Disaster Medicine Section.
+Dr. Ciottone is a U.S. Board-Certified Emergency Physician and is an Assistant Professor of Medicine at Harvard Medical School.
 He had also served as the Chair of the International Emergency Medicine Section at Harvard Medical School, as well as Director of the Division of International Disaster and Emergency Medicine and Medical Director for Emergency Management at Beth Israel Deaconess Medical Center, where he works clinically in the Department of Emergency Medicine.
-Dr. Ciottone is the Founder and Director of the first-ever Disaster Medicine Fellowship Program at Harvard Medical School.
+Dr. Ciottone is the Director of the Beth Israel Deaconess Medical Center Fellowship in Disaster Medicine, the first of its kind in a Harvard Teaching Hospital.
 This program graduated its first Fellow July 2009.

 In addition to these appointments, Dr. Ciottone holds a Visiting Professorship in Disaster Medicine at Vrije Universiteit Brussel in Belgium and the Universita del Piemonte Orientale in Italy, and has served as the Medical Director for the Office of Security and Investigations, United States Citizenship and Immigration Service, U.S. Department of Homeland Security, Washington D.C.